Andrew Scott (actor): 2018–present: Career expansion

 Scott portrayed Edgar in the television adaptation of William Shakespeare's King Lear (2018).
 Scott starred alongside Anthony Hopkins, Emma Thompson, and Florence Pugh.
 The following year, he portrayed The Priest in series two of the comedy-drama Fleabag (2018), created by Phoebe Waller-Bridge.
 For his performance, he received acclaim and nominations for a Golden Globe Award and Screen Actors Guild Award, and won a Critics' Choice Television Award.
 In 2019, he appeared in the anthology series Black Mirror, as the lead character Chris in the Season 5 episode "Smithereens" for which he was nominated for the Primetime Emmy Award for Outstanding Guest Actor in a Drama Series.
 Also in 2019, he acted in the Sam Mendes drama 1917, which received acclaim as well as an Academy Award for Best Picture nomination.

 In June to August 2019, Scott starred as the matinee idol Garry Essendine in Matthew Warchus's revival of Noël Coward's Present Laughter at the Old Vic in London.
 He received acclaim for the role as well as the Laurence Olivier Award for Best Actor.
 He portrayed Colonel John Parry/Jopari/Stanislaus Grumman in an adaptation of Philip Pullman's His Dark Materials from 2019 to 2022.
 He played Lord Merlin in the miniseries The Pursuit of Love (2021).
 Also that year, he portrayed Terje Rød-Larsen in the film Oslo (2021).
 The following year, he acted in the comedy Catherine Called Birdy (2022).

 In 2023, Scott starred opposite Paul Mescal in the romantic drama All of Us Strangers.
 His performance earned him a nomination for the Golden Globe Award for Best Actor – Motion Picture Drama at the 81st Golden Globe Awards.
 He also starred in Vanya, a one-man production of Anton Chekhov's Uncle Vanya, which earned him acclaim.

 Scott next starred as Tom Ripley in Ripley, a television series adapted from Patricia Highsmith's Ripley novels.
 For the role, he received nominations for the Primetime Emmy Award for Outstanding Lead Actor in a Limited or Anthology Series or Movie and the Golden Globe Award for Best Actor – Miniseries or Television Film.

 In June 2025, Scott was invited to join the Academy of Motion Picture Arts and Sciences.
+Later that year, he starred as part of an ensemble cast in the murder mystery Wake Up Dead Man, the third film in the Knives Out series.

 Personal life

 Scott publicly came out as gay in an interview with The Independent in November 2013.
 Scott was ranked at No. 22 on The Independents Rainbow List 2014, and No. 4 on the newspaper's Pride List for 2024.
 In 2023, he said that when he first started out as an actor, people had encouraged him not to disclose his sexual orientation.

-Scott worked with the charity IdeasTap, mentoring young actors and helping them to start their careers, until the charity closed in June 2015 due to a lack of funds.
+Scott worked with the charity IdeasTap, mentoring young actors and helping them to start their careers, until the charity closed in June 2015.